NewcastleRSE/microEMG-software/README.md

-# Standard Project
+# microEMG-software
-A template repo for the standard RSE project
+Software for recording and analysing microEMG recordings, developed for "Multi-channel jitter recordings in the diagnosis of myasthenia gravis and congenital myasthenic syndromes" project.

 ## About